 Fun fact: for every $100 you spend in a local small business, $68 stays in your community.
 (At a chain store, only $43 remains.)

-Small Business Saturday (the Saturday after Black Friday) is coming up on November 28 and is a day set aside to focus on shopping local.
-A preview of holiday specials from area small businesses can be found at the Beaumont Breakfast Challenge on November 24th.
-This kick-off for Small Business Saturday will also feature local restaurants’ best breakfast offerings.
-Click here for ticket details.
+Small Business Saturday (the Saturday after Black Friday) is coming up on November 24 and is a day set aside to focus on shopping local.

 To help you navigate Beaumont’s shopping landscape, I’ve put together a complete “shop local” guide for this holiday season.
 My list includes: antiques, boutiques, specialty shops, souvenir shopping, gifts, spas and unique places to find food gift items.
 Get the complete list of Beaumont shops here.

 Beaumont has a few shops that specialize in active lifestyle sports.
 On the Run offers a wide selection of shoes, socks and running accessories.
-The biker in your family is guaranteed to love anything from Bicycle Sports (located on Interstate 10, near Red Lobster), which carries Specialized Bikes or Kickstand Bike Shop (located in the Colonnade Shopping Center), which carries Trek bikes.
-Both bike shops also carry biking accessories and apparel.
-At Games People Play, grab a cool golf shirt or the latest golf gadget.
+The biker in your family is guaranteed to love anything from Bicycle Sports (located on Interstate 10, near Red Lobster), which carries Specialized Bikes.
+At 5 Under Golf, grab a cool golf shirt or the latest golf gadget.
 This multi-faceted golf operation includes golf retail, clothing and more.